Young Grower Alliance Agricultural Extension Project in Nicaragua

 The goals of the Nicaragua Agricultural Extension project are to support education, use of sustainable agriculture techniques and crop diversification in Talolinga and the surrounding communities.

 Each winter a YGA delegation travels to Nicaragua to visit Talolinga and other rural farms and research sites.
-This allows YGA members to establish relationships with project participants, assist in furthering goals, offer support where needed and participate in a community workday.
-Throughout the year, regular meetings are scheduled to support efforts in the village, maintain communication between YGA and villagers as well as assess the project plan.
+This allows YGA members to establish and maintain relationships with project participants, assist in furthering goals, offer support where needed and participate in a community work day.
+A project plan is updated annually.